 We can set a dynamic breakpoint, without changing the program’s code.
 Following are the steps to set a breakpoint in ABAP/4 Editor.

 - Place the cursor on the line where to position the breakpoint.

 - Choose Utilities --> Breakpoint → Set or press the ‘stop’ pushbutton at the top.

-- The dynamic breakpoint display leads to navigate to a certain breakpoint or delete one or all breakpoints from the program code.
+- The dynamic breakpoint display leads to navigating to a certain breakpoint or deleting one or all breakpoints from the program code.

-- Fill the appropriate value in the text field next and press the tick .
+- Fill in the appropriate value in the text field next and press the tick.

 Setting Breakpoints at (Statements) Keywords or Subroutines

-- If we want to interrupt the program directly before a certain keyword event or a subroutine , we use this facility.
+- If we want to interrupt the program director before a certain keyword event or a subroutine, we use this facility.